 1–2 tbsp unsweetened cocoa powder for coating

-- When the truffle mix has cooled and easy to mold, form small balls with either your hands, a small scoop or two teaspoons.
-Roll the balls in cocoa powder for coating.
+- Put some cocoa powder into a shallow dish or form a small heap on a wooden board.
+Take out your dough from the fridge and form small balls with either your hands, a small scoop or two teaspoons.
+Quickly roll the balls in cocoa powder for coating.

 - If you would like to experiment a bit, add other things such as 1 tbsp of cocoa nibs for extra crunch, 1/2 tsp chili flakes for some spice or 1 tsbp of ground nuts or almonds.